sydneysegal/final/README.md

     2. In cell F3, divide the contents of cell E3 by B3 for the percent of kindergartners with exemptions in public schools (=E3/B3, then press enter)
     3. Format the decimals as percentages
 6. **_3.23% of total private school kindergartners were exempt from vaccinations from the 2000 to 2015 school years; 1.81% of total public school kindergartners were exempt from vaccinations_**
-7. Insert a new column to the right of "Percent Exempt" titled "Percent Belief" (column G)
+7. Insert a new column called "Percent Belief"
-    1. In cell G2, divide the contents of cell C2 by E2 (number of private school kindergartners exempt for beliefs by the total number of private school kindergartners exempt)
+    1. Divide the number of private school kindergartners exempt for beliefs by the total number of private school kindergartners exempt
-    2. In cell G3, divide the contents of cell C3 by E3 (number of public school kindergartners exempt for beliefs by the total number of public school kindergartners exempt)
+    2. Divide the number of public school kindergartners exempt for beliefs by the total number of public school kindergartners exempt
 8. **_93.21% of private school kindergartners in California who were exempt from their vaccinations between the 2000 and 2015 school years had "personal belief exemptions"; 91.38% of exempted public school kindergartners were exempt based on beliefs"_**
     1. ![Vaccination Exemptions by School Type,'summary statistics of vaccination exemptions in public and private schools in California from 2000 to 2015'](/SchoolType.png)

-### List the 5 counties (of the schools) with the highest exemption rates during the 2013-2014, 2014-2015, and 2015-2016 school years.
+### #6: List the 5 counties (of the schools) with the highest exemption rates during the 2013-2014, 2014-2015, and 2015-2016 school years.
 1. Use the [StudentData](/StudentData.xlsx) dataset in Google Sheets
 2. Insert a new column to the right of column J (becomes the new column K), titled "Exempted Sum"
     1. In the first cell of column K (K2), write the formula =SUM(I2:J2) to take the sum of students exempt from vaccinations for belief *and* medical reasons, then double-click the square in the bottom of the cell to copy the formula down the length of the column